rttechdev/sql-notes/14_Inner_Join.md

-# 🎓 Lecture: Understanding the INNER JOIN in SQL
+# 🎓 Understanding the INNER JOIN in SQL

 ---